On this Page

 Keep geometric complexity to a minimum.
 50,000 static triangles per-eye per-view is a conservative target.

-Verify model vert counts are mobile-friendly.
-Typically, assets from the Asset Store are high-fidelity and will need tuning for mobile.
+Verify model vert counts are standalone-friendly.
+Typically, assets from the Asset Store are high-fidelity and will need tuning for standalone.

-Unity Pro provides a built-in Level of Detail System (not available in Unity Free), allowing lower-resolution meshes to be displayed when an object is viewed from a certain distance.
+Unity provides a built-in Level of Detail system, allowing lower-resolution meshes to be displayed when an object is viewed from a certain distance.
 For more information on how to set up a LODGroup for a model, see the following: https://docs.unity3d.com/Documentation/Manual/LevelOfDetail.html

-Verify your vertex shaders are mobile friendly.
+Verify your vertex shaders are standalone friendly.
 And, when using built-in shaders, favor the Mobile or Unlit version of the shader.

 Be mindful of Game Object counts when constructing your scenes.
 The more Game Objects and Renderers in the scene, the more memory consumed and the longer it will take Unity to cull and render your scene.